sandra8282/hotflashes-project/README.md

-# British not migrant hotflashes
+# British hotflashes
-Exploring British Hot flash Clean Data
+Exploring British Hot flash Clean Data (for both migrant and not migrant)